 - How do I get them to know if they know?

-This week the content focus was primarily on the Columbian Exchange and how emperors legitimized their rule.
-The primary focus was the 1450-1750 time period.
-Here were the standards for this unit:
+This week the content focus was primarily on World War I. Here were the standards for this week:

 - Analyze the responses to the influenza pandemic of 1918.

 - Write one cause/effect, and one comparative short response that reflects an understanding of essential content.

 - Analyze charts, maps, graphs, and texts.